andreamoleri/DataArchitecture/README.md

 To make the most of the Cassandra database in this first phase of the relation it was chosen to use Amazon Web Services as a hosting service.
 In the chapter relating to large volume management, Docker services will be used to better study the behavior of some nodes.

 #### Connection AWS
 Cassandra requires the use of Transport Layer Security (TLS) to protect client connections.
 TLS is an encryption protocol that ensures the security and privacy of data exchanged between client and server applications.
-Here’s how to configure the connection:
+Here's how to configure the connection:

 1. Download the Starfield digital certificate using the following command and save it as `sf-class2-root.crt` in your local directory or home directory.
 These digital certificates are used to authenticate the identity of a website and to encrypt the communication between the website and its users, ensuring that the data transmitted is secure and protected from interception.